Verumex/vmx_engineering/content/playbook.md

 ---
 title: "Playbook"
-metaTitle: "Playbook | How we write software"
+metaTitle: "VmX Engineering | Playbook"
 ---

 Over years of client projects at Lockstep we developed a robust